haiduc32/haiduc32.github.com/_posts/2016-04-03-esp8266-arduino-iot-hub.md

 I will presume you have enough knowledge of Arduino and ESP8266 and will jump to the important parts.

 First, you need a library to connect to the IoT hub.
 For small devices your (kind of) only option is to use the MQTT protocol.
-The [PubSubClient][] library comes in handy.
+The [PubSubClient][https://github.com/knolleary/pubsubclient] library comes in handy.
 There are forks with newer version, and you can try them out but I recommend you first try working with this one as it is proven to be working with the Azure IoT Hub.

-You can get started by going to the examples folder, and picking the ESP8266 one.
+You can get started by going to the examples folder, and picking the mqtt_esp8266 one.
 Note that you must copy the PubSubClieent source files in the same folder as your ino, or in a library folder.

 Now let's get to "fixing" the PubSubClient library.. because the Azure IoT Hub password is so long, you must go into the .h file, find the line `#define MQTT_MAX_PACKET_SIZE 128` and put a bigger number, like 256.
 256 worked for me.
 If you need big messages you probably need to put a bigger number, but that would mean you're probably doing something wrong.